Last Updated on November 1, 2023

 As a Sezane fan girl, I’ve always found their sizing to be on the larger side, so if in doubt, I would always size down.
 If you’re a long tall Sally, then this is the brand for you, their trousers are always lengthy.
 If you’re blessed with shorter legs, however, I would say it’s worth a trip to the tailors – the cost per wear is going to be minimal, I promise.

 Read more about Sezane’s sizing.

 Are Sezane returns free for the UK?

 Yes, if you’re in the UK then returns are free and very easy to do.

 Sezane is a Parisian-born brand which started as a vintage upcycling business by Morgane Sezalory.
 Since 2013, Sezane has been creating perfectly-cut, luxury pieces at an accessible price point.

 How many collections does Sezane produce in a year?

 Sezane produces four main collections a year, as well as smaller drops once a month.
 As delightful as I find most of their pieces, it’s the knitwear that really gets me smiling.
 So with that in mind, here are my top five.

 Straight in at number one has to be the Gaspard; this jumper has been a massive hit with so many, not only does it come in a huge selection of colours, but you’re also getting two for the price of one – the jumper can be worn with the buttons down the front or down the back.
 Tres chic.

-Gaspard Jumper in Vintage Blue, £95 – buy now
+Gaspard Jumper in Camel, £95 – buy now